SEB-Core/mongoose-recipes/README.md

 Note that the `session` method takes in an object with three key/value pairs:

-1. Our app secret that we will set up in our `.env` later
+1. Your app secret that you will set up in your `.env` later
-2. An option called "resave" set to `false` to ensure that the session object is only restored if modified
+2. An option called **"resave"** set to `false` to ensure that the session object is only restored if modified
-3. An option called "saveUninitialized" set to `true` to ensure that a session object is saved even if it contains no data
+3. An option called **"saveUninitialized"** set to `true` to ensure that a session object is saved even if it contains no data

-We also need to to use two middleware functions from `express`:
+You also need to to use two middleware functions from `express`:
-- `express.json()` - Parses incoming requests with JSON payloads and makes the data available on req.body
+- `express.json()` - Parses incoming requests with JSON payloads and makes the data available on `req.body`
-- `express.urlencoded()` - Parses URL-encoded data (from forms) and makes it available on req.body
+- `express.urlencoded()` - Parses URL-encoded data (from forms) and makes it available on `req.body`

-Below our logger...
+Below your logger...

 ```js
 app.use(express.json())